-The chronic disease Osteoarthritis (OA) is characterized by the breakdown of cartilage.
-As the cartilage in joints of the body deteriorate, bones begin to rub against one another.
+Osteoarthritis (OA) is characterized by the breakdown of cartilage.
+As the cartilage in joints of the body deteriorates, bones begin to rub against one another.
 This can cause pain and stiffness that make joint movement difficult.
-OA can also result in damage to ligaments, menisci and muscles.
+OA can also result in damage to ligaments, menisci, and muscles.
 There are two types of OA – primary and secondary.
 Primary osteoarthritis is generally associated with the aging process and is simply the “wears and tears” one endures throughout life.
-As you become older, the more likely you are to have some degree of primary osteoarthritis; however, this does not mean OA has to be a normal aspect of aging.
+As you become older, the more likely you are to have some degree of primary osteoarthritis; however, this does not mean OA must be a normal aspect of aging.
 Secondary osteoarthritis tends to develop relatively early in life, typically 10 or more years after a specific cause, such as an injury.

 Osteoarthritis most often occurs in knees, hips, and hands.
 Other joints, like the shoulders, can also be affected.
 OA rarely affects other joints but can as a result of injury or struggles with obesity.
 The pain and stiffness of osteoarthritis can make it difficult to do daily activities and exercises.
 In the early stages of OA, damage begins to affect the cartilage that covers the joint surfaces of the body and is limited to a small area.
 OA is considered a progressive disease where over time, bone density surrounding the joint increases solidifying a diagnosis.
 In the late stages of OA, the joint cartilage in the affected area is not only diseased and damaged, but completely worn away.
 Without that protective plush covering, adjoining bones rub directly against each other causing severe pain, swelling, and stiffness.